microsoft/pxt/docs/extensions/extensions.md

 # Extensions

-A package may have an associated editor extension hosted in the Github Pages section of the repo.
+An extension may have an associated editor extension hosted in the Github Pages section of the repo.

 * [pxt-neoanim](https://github.com/Microsoft/pxt-neoanim) is an example of specialized NeoPixel animation editor.

 ## Configuration

-The extension is configured in the [pxt.json](/packages/pxtJson) file by adding an ``extension`` field:
+The extension is configured in the [pxt.json](/extensions/pxt-json) file by adding an ``extension`` field:

 ```typescript-ignore
 {